 While you are struggling with your move abroad, try not to forget about your children.
-It is easy to simply brush their worries aside as childish and trivial, but remember that they are often as nervous as you are – they are also in on the move abroad.
+It is easy to simply brush their worries aside, but remember that they are often as nervous as you are.
+After all, they are also in on your move abroad.
 Dionne (33) and Perez (34), US expats in India and parents of two, remember:

 As you move abroad, you will always be leaving someone behind.
-Thus it is good to find an easy and fun way with which to keep in touch with your loved ones after your move abroad.
+Thus it is important to find an easy and fun way with which to keep in touch with your loved ones.

-Social networks and online blogs are good ways to let everyone know you have arrived safely.
-Once your move abroad has been finalized and you and the family are settled in, you may want to consider setting up a blog or photo gallery with snapshots from your new home.
+Social networks and blogs are good ways to let everyone know you have arrived safely.
+Once you and your family are settled in, you may want to consider setting up a blog or photo gallery with snapshots from your new home.
 Sending letters and postcards the old-fashioned way is also a nice way to keep in touch.
 Children will also enjoy receiving packages and mail from their old home too!

-It is important to have some sort of regular schedule for keeping in touch, so your friends won’t feel neglected in the “out of sight, out of mind” way when you move abroad.
+It is important to have some sort of regular schedule for keeping in touch, so your friends won’t feel neglected in the “out of sight, out of mind” way.
 For this reason, Sigrid (37) set a fixed time and date for phone calls to her family and closest friends after her move abroad from Norway to Brazil two years ago.